Palestine Action: Background

 Documents obtained by Palestine Action through FOI gave details of government meetings to "reassure" Elbit Systems about Palestine Action's campaign against it.
 Palestine Action said that the documents demonstrate that the Home Office tried to pressure police and prosecutors to crack down on activists targeting Elbit Systems.
+In May 2024, the government's adviser on political violence Lord Walney published a report that recommended proscribing a new category of "extreme protest groups", including Palestine Action, with sanctions on their ability to fundraise and its right to assembly.
+Reporting by Private Eye shows that at the time of the proscription the UK's ministry of defence had ties with Palestine Action's main target: Elbit systems was close to winning a two billion pound contract for military training.

-In May 2024, the government's adviser on political violence Lord Walney published a report that recommended proscribing "extreme protest groups", including Palestine Action although under a new category distinct from proscribed terrorist organisations.
-Possible sanctions placed on the group could restrict its ability to fundraise and its right to assembly.
+A UK Government Counter Terrorism Policing (CTP) Report dated 27 June 2024 shows that the government had considered proscribing Palestine Action prior to that date.
+In the document there is a discussion of a meeting that CTP had held with prosecutors to look at "the resource implications" if Palestine Action were "declared as a terrorist group".
+Lawyers for those of the Filton 6, who were found guilty of criminal damage and face a "terrorism enhancement" to their sentencing on 12 June 2026, said that the timing of the document, five weeks before the Filton action, shows that their clients had the "terrorism" connection secretly added to the charges to build the government's case for proscribing the group as whole.
+The Attorney General and CPS refused to confirm or deny the existence of relevant policy or sentencing guidelines.